Canadian French

-In 2011, the total number of native French speakers in Canada was around 7.3 million (22% of the entire population), while another 2 million spoke it as a second language.
-At the federal level, it has official status alongside Canadian English.
-At the provincial level, French is the sole official language of Quebec as well as one of two official languages of New Brunswick and jointly official (derived from its federal legal status) in Nunavut, Yukon and the Northwest Territories.
-Government services are offered in French at select localities in Manitoba, Ontario (through the French Language Services Act) and, to a lesser extent, elsewhere in the country, depending largely on the proximity to Quebec and/or French Canadian influence on any given region.
-In New Brunswick, all government services must be available in both official languages.

 Dialects and varieties

 Quebec French is spoken in Quebec.
-Closely related varieties are spoken by Francophone communities in Ontario, Western Canada and the New England region of the United States, differing only from Quebec French primarily by their greater conservatism.
+Closely related varieties are spoken by Francophone communities in Ontario, Western Canada and the New England region of the United States, differing only from Quebec French primarily by their greater linguistic conservatism.
 The term Laurentian French has limited applications as a collective label for all these varieties, and Quebec French has also been used for the entire dialect group.
 The overwhelming majority of francophone Canadians speak this dialect.

-Acadian French is spoken by over 350,000 Acadians in parts of the Maritime Provinces, Newfoundland, the Magdalen Islands, the Lower North Shore and the Gaspé Peninsula.
+Acadian French is spoken by over 350,000 Acadians in parts of the Maritime provinces, Newfoundland, the Magdalen Islands, the Lower North Shore and the Gaspé Peninsula.
 St. Marys Bay French is a variety of Acadian French spoken in Nova Scotia.